-Our laboratory was established in May 2011.
+Our laboratory was established in May 2011 under the leadership of Dr. Nicholas Stylopoulos.
 We are part of the Center for Basic and Translational Obesity Research at Boston Children's Hospital.
 The Center for Basic and Translational Obesity Research is an exciting new research program in the Division of Endocrinology at Boston Children’s Hospital and Harvard Medical School.
 Our goal is to improve our understanding of how people develop obesity and other metabolic diseases, and to help translate research findings into better treatments.
 We are located on the 16th floor of the Center for Life Science Building in the Longwood Medical Area in Boston.
 We hope that this webpage will provide you with a comprehensive overview of our work and our current research activities.
 Please feel free to contact us for more information.

 The goals of the current studies in our laboratory are:

 To study weight loss surgery in order to develop new, less invasive treatments for obesity.
 If we can understand the mechanisms whereby weight loss surgery, especially the gastric bypass surgery, works to normalize blood glucose levels and improve metabolism, we could develop new, non-surgical therapies for diabetes, obesity and other metabolic diseases that take advantage of these mechanisms.
 We call this process “reverse engineering of gastric bypass surgery.”

 To study weight loss surgery in order to gain insight into the physiological mechanisms of metabolic and weight regulation.

 Currently, the projects of our laboratory focus on specific targets that could lead to the development of novel treatments for obesity and its metabolic complications.
 These new treatments are based on specific pathways that are affected by RYGB.